-Figure 9-35 TACACS Server Settings Window
+Figure 9-36 TACACS Server Settings Window

 Parameter Description IP Address Enter the TACACS+ server IPv4 address here.
+IPv6 Address Enter the TACACS+ server IPv6 address here.
 Port Enter the port number used here.
 This value must be between 1 and 65535.
 By default, this value is 49.
 Timeout Enter the timeout value here.
 This value must be between 1 and 255 seconds.
-By default, this value is 5 seconds.
-Key Type Select the key type that will be used here.
+By default, this value is 5 seconds. Кеу Туре Select the key type that will be used here.
 Options to choose from are Plain Text and Encrypted .

-Key Enter the key, used to communicate with the TACACS+ server, here.
-This key can be up to 254 characters long.
+Parameter Description Кеу Enter the key, used to communicate with the TACACS+ server, here.
+This key can be up to 254 characters if plain text is used and must be 344 characters if the encrypted option is used.